SoftBank-backed Indian insurance platform Policybazaar raises $75 million – TechCrunch

 An average Indian makes about $2,100 in a year, according to World Bank.
 ICRA estimated that of those Indians who had purchased an insurance product, they were spending less than $50 on it in 2017.

 In a recent report, analysts at Bernstein estimated that Policybazaar commands 90% of share in the online insurance distribution market.
-The platform also sells loans, credit cards, and mutual funds.
+The platform also sells loans, credit cards and mutual funds.
 The startup says it sells over a million policies a month.

 “India has an under-penetrated insurance market.
 Within the under-penetrated landscape, digital distribution through web-aggregators like Policybazaar forms <1% of the industry.
 This offers a large headroom for growth,” Bernstein analysts wrote to clients.